PieterVanBoheemen/Euglena-spaceship-kit/README.md

 * Design files of the Biotic Gaming Device (SVGs and DXFs for laser cutting)
 * Processing code for tracking + example game

+Biotic Games at Waag appeared at:
+* Campus Party, May 27, 2016 in Utrecht [in cooperation with Ingmar-Riedel Kruse]
+* International Festival of Technology, June 3, 2016